riscv/sail-riscv/CONTRIBUTING.md

 [doc/AddingExtensions.md](doc/AddingExtensions.md).

-We _require_ any and all use of generative AI tools, e.g. for writing code, comments, documentation, or PR text to be disclosed.
+We _require_ any and all use of generative AI tools, e.g. for writing code, comments, documentation, or PR text, to be disclosed.